KC7-Foundation/kc7_data/BalloonsOverIowa/README.md

 ![image](https://github.com/KC7-Foundation/kc7_data/assets/9474932/8091c279-ed25-4a2f-81e0-4d9d56322ead)

-Balloons Over Iowa (BOI) is a company that specializes in providing providing unforgettable memories on breathtaking serene hot air balloon rides.
+Balloons Over Iowa (BOI) is a company that specializes in providing unforgettable memories on breathtaking serene hot air balloon rides.
 The balloons are purchased from China and are available in various sizes, colors, and designs to match the clients' preferences.

 Our company takes pride in exceptional customer service.
 We work closely with our clients all the way from the initial inquiry to the delivery and setup of the balloons.
 We aim to make every occasion special and memorable by offering competitive pricing, ensuring that our services are accessible to everyone.